zulip/zulip/docs/subsystems/html-css.md

 ### CommonJS/Typescript modules

-Webpack provides seemless interoperability between different module systems such as CommonJS, AMD and ES6.
+Webpack provides seamless interoperability between different module systems such as CommonJS, AMD and ES6.
 Our JS files are written in the CommonJS format, which specifies public functions and variables as properties of the special `module.exports` object.
 We also currently